MovingBlocks/legacy-website/_posts/2021-02-07-teraspotlight-lod-chunks.md

 > As an example, with view distance Near (9 * 7 * 9), it would take 16 LODs to have an area the size of the earth visible, and 22 LODs for the moon to be directly visible in the sky (although a block-based moon couldn't actually move).

-So, the available levels of details should be sufficient 👍 In addition to scaling down the chunk resolution the visible details are also limited to _world facets_ that support the scaling.
+So, the available levels of details should be sufficient 👍 In addition to scaling down the chunk resolution, the visible details are also limited to _world facets_ that support the scaling.
 This is currently only implemented for the basic terrain generation, but we are looking forward to extending this to features like trees.
 Oh, and the LOD chunks should have a quite low impact on the performance, too: